ymath-io/ymath.io/content/courses/physics-c-mechanics/rotational-motion/centripetal-acceleration/index.md

 Centripetal motion is when an object travels around a fixed point, in a circle.

-Assuming out angular velocity ($\omega: $) is constant, we will construct equations for the object's position, velocity, and acceleration.
+Assuming out angular velocity ($\omega: \text{rad/s}$) is constant, we will construct equations for the object's position, velocity, and acceleration.

-The anglular displacement of the object
+The angular displacement of the object can be represented using a vector:
+$$

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI0MTAzNDU5NF19
+eyJoaXN0b3J5IjpbMTc3MzkxMjkzMl19
 -->